SOCKS: History

-The protocol was originally developed/designed by David Koblas, a system administrator of MIPS Computer Systems.
+The protocol was originally designed and developed by David Koblas, a system administrator of MIPS Computer Systems.
 After MIPS was taken over by Silicon Graphics in 1992, Koblas presented a paper on SOCKS at that year's Usenix Security Symposium, making SOCKS publicly available.
 The protocol was extended to version 4 by Ying-Da Lee of NEC.

 The SOCKS reference architecture and client are owned by Permeo Technologies, a spin-off from NEC.
-(Blue Coat Systems bought out Permeo Technologies, and were in turn acquired by Symantec.)
+(Blue Coat Systems bought out Permeo Technologies and were in turn acquired by Symantec.)